 How do members use the space?

-Note that while Double Union is a great place to work on projects during the week, it’s not a good option for full-time coworking, taking conference calls or having team meetings.
 We have a very active members-only mailing list where events, workshops, and meetings are thought up and scheduled, as well as a members-only calendar.
 Any member can propose an event or workshop!

 Membership benefits and responsibilities